BAM! Entertainment: Expansion

 By February 2001, the company had a staff of 20 in its U.K. studio and 10 employees in San Jose, California.

-On January 8, 2002, BAM! announced that their Cartoon Network partnership would expand to include Samurai Jack and later and Ed, Edd n Eddy.
+On January 8, 2002, BAM! announced that its Cartoon Network partnership would expand to include Samurai Jack and later and Ed, Edd n Eddy.
 Shortly afterwards, BAM! signed a five-year agreement with Aardman Animations to publish games based on Wallace and Gromit.
-In February, the company announced a port of Driven as their first GameCube title. and at the end of the month signed a publishing agreement with Sony Computer Entertainment Europe to release World Rally Championship in North America.
+In February, the company announced a port of Driven as its first GameCube title. and at the end of the month signed a publishing agreement with Sony Computer Entertainment Europe to release World Rally Championship in North America.
 The SCEE agreement soon expanded to include Wipeout Fusion and Dropship: United Peace Force in March.
 In June, a deal was made with Riverdeep for video games based on the Carmen Sandiego educational franchise.
 In November, BAM! signed a publishing deal with Disney Interactive to release two Winnie the Pooh educational titles and My Disney Kitchen for the PlayStation.

 Fate and bankruptcy

 In 2002, BAM! started to suffer from financial problems, which led to the NASDAQ threatening to delist the company.

 In April 2003, the company's London-based development studio was purchased by VIS Entertainment, however, VIS later announced that the studio would close following the completion of its remaining projects.
-In the same year, following the expiration of their distribution deal with Ubi Soft, BAM! entered into a new distribution deal with Acclaim Entertainment in August.
+In the same year, following the expiration of its distribution deal with Ubi Soft, BAM! entered into a new distribution deal with Acclaim Entertainment in August.
 Unlike the Ubi Soft partnership, the Acclaim deal included all PAL region countries.
 The deal ended after Acclaim's bankruptcy the following year.

 In 2004, BAM! acquired VIS Entertainment and fellow subsidiary State of Emergency Development.
 The NASDAQ finally delisted BAM!'s stock in the same year.
 VIS Entertainment was placed into bankruptcy in April 2005; BAM! then sold the rights to VIS's State of Emergency 2 to DC Studios in May that year and filed for bankruptcy shortly thereafter.